SilkRose/Pony/stories/matchbox-ponies/matchbox-ponies.md

 Twilight's library is bereft of books.

-Rainbow's first memory was of Fluttershy.

 Scootaloo's wings grew much bigger overnight.

-Sweetie Belle never learned to play.

 Twilight couldn't read after the incident.

 Rainbow Dash lost her fan club.

-Celestia's sun is hotter than normal.

 Luna's moon is closer than normal.